jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/refactor-to-evo3.rst

 Inheritance of Slot Functions
 =============================

-We noted in bool-implementation_ that
+We noted in :ref:`bool-implementation` that
 ``bool`` inherited the slot functions of ``int``, because the look-up of (say) ``add`` on ``PyBool`` found ``PyLong.add``.
 This made the test pass,